 Just use what’s best for your content.
 It may be a slight variation between the title tag and H1 tag or an exact match.
 Both are perfectly fine for improving your search engine optimization.

 Reminder: Everything you learned on this page is just a small sample of the advanced SEO methods you’ll learn in my Mastering On-Page SEO course.
 If you like this guide, then you’ll want to check out the complete course and read the reviews from current members.

 I hope you enjoyed this detailed guide on my top SEO H1 tags best practices.

 As you discovered, there are several tactics every webpage should follow.
-This includes having your keywords in the <h1> HTML element, meeting user intent, keep the length between 20 to 70 characters, and using only one <h1> on the page, and making the tag stand out for the user.
+This includes having your keywords in the <h1> HTML element, meeting user intent, keeping the length between 20 to 70 characters, using only one <h1> on the page, and making the tag stand out for the user.

 If you follow these H1 best practices for your SEO, then you can give search engines like Google a better indication of what your content is about, which can lead to an increase in your keyword rankings.